 Over to You:

 Well?
-Your thoughts on my respected investor’s point – or – my counterpoint?
+What are your thoughts on my respected investor’s point – or – my counterpoint?